kcri-tz/sans/README.md

     -M, --maxN    	 Compare number of input genomes to compile paramter DmaxN Add path/to/makefile (default is makefile in current working directory).

+    -b, --bootstrap	 Perform bootstrapping with the specified number of replicates
+                   	 Default: no bootstrapping

     -v, --verbose 	 Print information messages during execution